FHA Home Purchase Loans

 FHA Home LoansThe Federal Housing Administration (FHA) was created by the National Housing Act of 1934.
 The primary purpose of which was to increase home ownership and reduce unemployment.
 FHA makes home mortgages available for borrowers who would otherwise not qualify for a conventional mortgage.
 Not all banks and mortgage lenders offer FHA Loans.
-In order for a lender to offer an FHA home mortgage loan, that lender must have a direct endorsement and go through an HUD approval process.
+In order for a lender to offer an FHA home loan, that lender must have a direct endorsement and go through a rigorous HUD approval process.
 People commonly assume the FHA offers loans directly.
 In reality, The Federal Housing Administration or “FHA” insures the loans for approved FHA lenders in order to improve housing standards and conditions.
 The FHA does not make loans, nor originate and build homes.
 FHA insures the loan against the possible future default of the borrower on the loan.

 - Section 203(b) – FHA’s 203(b) is the basic mortgage loan program that everybody knows.
 If a person mentions that his last house was financed by FHA, chances are, he’s referring to the FHA 203(b) program.
 FHA provides the mortgage insurance coverage for anybody who wants to purchase or refinance a primary residence.
 The home loan is funded by the lending institution, such as a mortgage company, a bank, or any lending entity approved and insured by HUD.